-6In his survey, Hummels (1999) mentions several papers which all point that transport costs pose a barrier similar in size, or larger than tariffs.
-In the same vein, Limao and Venables (2001) highlight the importance of infrastructures for trade costs in general, through their impact on transport costs.

-analysis of the trend patterns of international transport costs over the period 1974-2013.7
+the trend patterns of international transport costs over the period 1974-2013.

-As detailed below, the use of a nonlinear estimator triggers computational limitations that limit the level of possible detail, especially when covering a long period of time.
-We estimate international transport costs at the 3-digit classification level, even if data series on the cif and fas prices are available at the 5-digit classification level.
-Yet, we ensure the robustness of these results by conducting the estimations at the 4-digit level for some selected years.8 Depending on the considered year, this leaves us with around 200 sectors at the 3-digit level, from around 200 countries of origin.
+As detailed below, the use of a non-linear estimator triggers computational limitations that limit the level of possible detail, especially when covering a long period of time.
+We estimate international transport costs at the 3-digit classification level, even if data series on the CIF and FAS prices are available at the 5-digit level.
+However, we ensure the robustness of these results by conducting the estimations at the 4-digit level for some selected years.
+Depending on the year, this leaves us with around 200 sectors at the 3-digit level, from around 200 countries of origin.

-2.2 Estimating transport costs: Empirical specification
+2.2 Estimating transport costs: empirical specification

-The estimated equation Our purpose is to provide time-varying estimates of the size of ad-valorem transport costs and additive transport costs costs.
-To do so, we start from the equation that expresses the price p (per kg) of a good paid by the importer (import, or cif price) as a function of the producer price 15 (per kg) (export, or fas price), given both additive (or per kg) transport costs (t) and ad-valorem (T) transport costs, according to:
+The estimated equation – Our purpose is to provide time-varying estimates of the size of ad-valorem transport costs and additive transport costs.
+To do so, we start from the equation that expresses the price p (per kg) of goods paid by the importer (import, or CIF price) as a function of the producer price 15 (per kg) (export, or FAS price), given both additive (or per kg) transport costs (t) and ad-valorem (T) transport costs, according to:

 p = Ti ± t (1)